The research suggests that Visual Snow isn’t a persistent migraine aura, but rather a rare disease in of its own.

 The most recent research has found the area of the visual cortex to be affected and it is a hypermetabolism in the supplementary visual cortex (lingual gyrus).
 They are still looking into the connection the condition has to migraine from the high comorbidity.

 I sort of get how they can be comorbid with migraines.
 With migraines with aura the visual cortex is getting overstimulated and thus the aura phenomena.
 Over and over and over again.
 I think that alone could trigger VS. Especially in someone with FM where their brains are all hyperactive anyway.
 I have no clue what the trigger event would be otherwise.
 And I hope studies will show what triggers it on its own.
 Or what is really going on there.
 It is a fascinating disease.

-With my migraines being chronic and the MAV and the VS it makes me wonder if maybe it is more like epilepsy than we think.
+With my migraines being chronic and the vestibular migraine and the visual snow it makes me wonder if maybe it is more like epilepsy than we think.
 This constant storm in that area of the brain that shouldn’t be stimulated.
-Who know?
+Who knows?

-On a personal note for some reason my vs is getting significantly worse and I have no idea why.
+On a personal note for some reason, my visual snow is getting significantly worse and I have no idea why.
 But other that all the static, which is stronger than it was.
 I’m getting a shaky visual field that is making it difficult to look at anything.
 Even read or computer time is hard for any length of time.